LeiShi1313/mautrix-wechat/README.md

 docker exec -ti mautrix-wechat python -m mautrix_wechat -g
 ```

-Now copy the generated `registration.yaml` to your homeserver config,
+Now copy the generated `registration.yaml` to your homeserver config, and restart your homeserver.

 # TODO: